mrdipeshashah/GOAT-INDEX-Modern-Era-Test-Batsmen/README.md

 ## DIMENSIONS & METRICS REFERENCE

+The master Big Query table had a total of 39 dimensions and metrics.

 ### Core Dimensions
 * **Player:** The unique identifier for each batsman in the dataset.
 * **Country:** The international team represented by the player.